zademy/taan-mind/README.md

 | GLM      | `glm/glm-5.1`          | GLM 5.1      |
 | GLM      | `glm/glm-5-turbo`      | GLM 5 Turbo  |

+> [!NOTE]
+> More AI model providers and model presets will be added over time as the project evolves.

 ## Scripts

 | Script             | Purpose                          |